NorskRegnesentral/skchange-tutorial-hydro/README.md

-Welcome to the skchange tutorial at Hydro Data Science Forum
+`skchange` tutorial at Hydro Data Science Forum
 ============================================================

 This tutorial is about [skchange] and [sktime].